Late Stage Review

-A second review of a student’s PhD research ability must be undertaken between 18 and 21 months (between 30 and 36 months for part-time students) after the date of initial registration.
-MD(Res) students who submit an exam entry between months 18 and 24 may be exempt from this requirement.
+A second review of a student’s PhD research ability must be undertaken between 18 and 24 months (36 for part-time students) after the date of initial registration.